ucb-bar/maveric-bringup/notes.md

   - [Use shunt 50 Ohm termination near the chip clock pin](https://electronics.stackexchange.com/questions/646896/cannot-trigger-digital-logic-because-half-of-source-voltage-is-lost-in-impedance)
     - This works fine for the FPGA clock driver since it has low-Z output impedance.
 It will drive rail-to-rail 1.2Vpp at the chip.
     - This is a problem for the external clock generator since it has 50 Ohm series output impedance.
 It will drive 0.6Vpp at the chip nominally, so it will have to drive 2.4Vpp at the source for the chip to see 1.2Vpp.
-    - **TODO**: check that our fast clock generator can actually do 2.4Vpp.
-Use a 50Ohm termination scope to validate.
 - **PLL refclk**
   - Only comes from external clock generator with 50 Ohm driving impedance
   - Since it drives a high-Z GPIO, no termination is required, and Vpp on the generator should be set to 1.2V